 129. Blogs with images receive 94% more views than blogs that are text only.
 Blogs with videos can increase organic search results by up to 157%.

 130. To maximize their traffic, marketers should aim to post at least 16 blogs a month.
 This strategy nets 3.5 times more response than posting less than 4 times a month.

 131. Most experts agree to maximize SEO, a blog post should be between 1,000 and 1,500 words.

 132. Marketers will get the best results by crafting interesting titles that are between 6 and 13 words long.
 80% of blogs will send out email newsletters as a way of reinforcing their content.

-133. Just over half of companies (52%) aren’t using a formal editor for their blogs.
+133. Only 9% of the companies have had a formal editor for their blogs in 2019.

 134. People are only spending about 37 seconds on a blog post.
 They’re skimming through to find the most relevant content.

 135. As such, the desire for condensed infographics has steadily increased.
-B2B marketers especially have embraced this trend, jumping from 50% utilization to 58% in a single year.
+B2B marketers especially have embraced this trend, jumping from 58% utilization to 65% in the last four years.

 136. 29% of top marketers will make a plan on how to reuse their content.
 This includes posting altering old content to meet new customer needs.